 A. This will depend on the arrangement with your builder.
 Usually the property owner applies for the Development and Building Permits and the specific trades apply for the Plumbing, Private Sewage Disposal, Gas, and Electrical Permits.

 A. Please refer to the Development Permit Application Fee Schedule for a complete list of fees.
 The fees for building, plumbing, private sewage disposal, gas, and electrical permits vary on the type of permit.

-A. The County requires a site plan of your proposed development, indicating distances from property lines, all points of vehicle access, and the proposed location of any wells, dugouts or sewage disposal facilities.
-A copy of the floor plan or blueprints will be required.
+A. The County requires a site plan of your proposed development, indicating distances from property lines, all points of vehicle access, and the proposed location of any wells, dugouts, or sewage disposal facilities.
+A copy of the floor plan or blueprints will also be required.

 Please note that obtaining a development permit does not relieve the permit holder from complying with: